The cost of owning our house after a year

 This article should give you a good summary of what you can expect to pay for owning a house for an entire year.
 In practice, this will be different for each household since each house and apartment is different.

-Again, this is not enough to say whether we should buy or rent.
+Again, this is insufficient to say whether we should buy or rent.
 The goal was to share the numbers we now have after one year so that people get an idea of what they can expect if they buy a house or apartment.

 Overall, we believe we had a good deal with this house.
 It is not an excellent investment for returns, but it will save us money in the long term.
 And anyway, we are happy in our house, which is what matters in the end!